mcurros2/MicroMFramework/MicroM/Documentation-Progress/Backend/docs-state-backend.md

 - Notes: Namespace and all public types documented with XML comments and pages.

 ### MicroM.Data
-- State: Incomplete ⚠️
+- State: Complete ✅
-- Notes: Namespace index and types documented including DatabaseClient; remaining types require documentation.
+- Notes: Namespace and all public types documented with XML comments and pages.

 ### MicroM.DataDictionary
 - State: Incomplete ⚠️